-Operating in Somaliland and Puntland, Handicap International works with local disabled people’s organizations to promote the rights of people with disabilities, especially women and children.
-Currently, Handicap International has nine staff in Somaliland and two in Puntland.
+Operating in Somaliland, Handicap International works with local disabled people’s organizations to promote the rights of people with disabilities, especially women and children.
+Currently, Handicap International has nine staff in Somalia.

 In 1991, Somaliland proclaimed itself a state after three years of bloody civil war.
-Puntland, in north-east Somalia, has been an independent state since 1998.
-Somaliland is currently fairly calm and functional, but the security situation is fragile due to weak state control, ineffective law enforcement, and the proliferation of small arms and light weapons.
+The country is currently fairly calm and functional, but the security situation is fragile due to weak state control, ineffective law enforcement, and the proliferation of small arms and light weapons.
 Handicap International began its operations in Somaliland in 1992 by setting up a rehabilitation center in Hargeisa, the capital of the region.